 I model things.

-These days it is mainly cognitive processes (language, memory & attitudes), but I have also modelled biological processes, complex emergent behaviour and even the pregeometric Universe!
+These days it is mainly cognitive processes (learning, language, memory & attitudes), but I have also modelled biological processes, complex emergent behaviour and even the pregeometric Universe!

-Most of the things that I am interested in modelling these days are contextual...
+Most of the things that I am interested in modelling are contextual...

 How do the attitudes and opinons of the people in a society depend upon those of the people around them?
 This work attempts to incorporate the social context of a person into their attitude changes.

 What is a bat?
 Is it a sporting implement?
 An animal?
 Something else?
 How does the context in which a word or sentence occurs affect the way we interpret it?
 This question has rammifications for both language and memory.

 I am interested in those systems at what I call the high end of the complexity scale.
 These tend to be contextual, which means that our standard reductive approaches fail to model them correctly.
 I try to provide new models of this behaviour.